 For desktop, computers use a vacuum to clean the fans and vents that may be clogged with dust, and debris.
 This will help ensure proper cooling for the unit.
 Vacuum the keyboard or use a pressurized air duster to blow out any crumbs and dust.

 Vacuum around the sides and back of your TV and the dust bunnies around the cables.
-A good vacuum designed for computers maybe a good investment to keep your computers dust free and operating cooler.
-Amazon have a number of Computers Vacuums to offer.
+A good vacuum designed for computers may be a good investment to keep your computers dust free and operating cooler.
+Amazon has a number of Computers Vacuums to offer.

 Make a point in the New Year to wipe and disinfect your keyboard and mouse at least once a week it may help you avoid a cold or two.